Calculating how to scale a SaaS business

 Business flexibility

 Companies can modify their offerings based on current or predicted market conditions.
 This means you can add new features or restructure the business model if the demand or market psychology shifts.
-It also ensures you can easily change your IT infrastructure based on the growing or decreasing user base.
+SaaS scale-up also ensures you can easily change your IT infrastructure based on the growing or decreasing user base.

 Reduced costs

-Being able to quickly scale your SaaS product means you can maintain a high cost-performance ratio.
+Being able to quickly scale SaaS software means maintaining a high cost-performance ratio.
 Additionally, cloud computing services that offer cloud storage and computing resources help save money that would otherwise be spent on on-premise infrastructures.

 Improved reliability

 Cloud environments can improve the availability of your platform.
-You get to avoid expensive downtime (which costs up to $400,000 an hour to an average enterprise) and maintain critical processes.
+You get to avoid expensive downtime (which may cost up to $540,000 a minute to an average enterprise) and maintain critical processes.
 And if something were to happen to your data after a ransomware attack or an earthquake, you could minimize damage with data backup tools.

 Faster development time

-See how this works?
-You don’t spend too much effort on development and don’t overstuff your SaaS with unnecessary functionality.
+This way, you don’t spend too much effort on development or overstuff your SaaS with unnecessary functionality.

 More potential for growth

 Flexibility gives your businesses more expansion opportunities.
-Here’s an example: you can add features or experiment with subscription tiers to attract new customers and retain existing users.
+Here’s an example: you can add features or experiment with such SaaS business models as subscription tiers to attract new customers and retain existing users.
 Besides, you can invest in new servers to make your SaaS perform better for people in different geographic areas.
 And, as we mentioned, being able to adjust computing resources keeps your performance high despite the increased load.

 With all that said, attaining scalability requires strategy.
-So, let’s talk about some techniques that can help you out.
+Now, let’s talk about choosing the right SaaS technology and scaling techniques.

 Companies that follow the principles of modularity can divide their business into smaller independent units.
 You can appoint teams for units and give them autonomy to choose strategies that fit their specific functions best.

 Microservice architecture works similarly to modularity.
 With it, you split your system into loosely coupled but highly cohesive modules.
 These modules have specific functions and don’t depend on other components of your system.
-As a result, you can easily add new features or update existing ones without causing the entire system to crash.
+As a result, you can easily add new features or update existing ones without causing the entire system to crash, thus scaling SaaS software.

 Outsource your business functions